I’ve always had a love/hate relationship with my brows.

 Don’t get me wrong I’ve managed to grow some of them back in, but they’re very patchy and my right eyebrow just refuses to come back properly.

 I’ve only been filling in my brows for about three years.
 Having never been one for makeup growing up and having no close female friends or family at the time, I had absolutely no idea what I was doing.

 It’s safe to say I’m glad no one ever saw my first attempt!

-Luckily I went to a student lock in event and a lady working at benefit was kind enough to spend nearly an hour teaching my how to fill them in; I’m still so grateful to her all these years later.
+Luckily I went to a student lock-in event and a lady working at Benefit was kind enough to spend nearly an hour teaching me how to fill them in; I’m still so grateful to her all these years later.